 The driving conditions at the beach are constantly changing due to the currents, winds, and tides.
-Please call the Malaquite Visitor Center at 361.949.8068 or 361.949.8175 to listen to the current driving and weather conditions.
+Please call the Malaquite Visitor Center at 361.949.8068 to ask about current driving and weather conditions.

 Changing conditions and marine debris washed ashore by the currents can sometimes make for hazardous driving.
 Click on the following link to learn some simple driving tips and regulations in order to best prepare for your trip down island.